Small wins buoy Ukraine; West says Russians losing momentum

 “Step by step, we are forcing the occupiers to leave the Ukrainian land,” Zelenskyy said.

 Even with its setbacks, Russia continues to inflict death and destruction across Ukraine.
-Over the weekend, its forces hit a chemical plant and 11 high-rise buildings in Siverodonetsk, in the Luhansk area of the Donbas, the regional governor said.
-He said nine people were injured.
+Over the weekend, its forces hit a chemical plant and 11 high-rise buildings in Siverodonetsk, in the Donbas, the regional governor said.
+Gov. Serhii Haidaii said two people were killed in the shelling and warned residents still in the city to stay in underground shelters.

-Gov. Serhii Haidal said Russian troops also were preparing for another attempt to cross the strategically important Siverskiy Donets River, two days after Moscow suffered heavy losses in a Ukrainian attack that destroyed a pontoon bridge.

 Lviv is a major gateway for the Western-supplied weapons Ukraine has acquired during the war.

-The Ukrainian military said Sunday that it had held off a renewed Russian offensive in the Dontesk area of the Donbas.
-Russian troops also tried to advance near the eastern city of Izyum early Sunday, but Ukrainian forces stopped them, the governor of Ukraine’s Kharkiv region, Oleh Sinegubov, reported.
+The Ukrainian military said it held off a renewed Russian offensive in the Dontesk area of the Donbas.
+Russian troops also tried to advance near the eastern city of Izyum, but Ukrainian forces stopped them, the governor of Ukraine’s Kharkiv region, Oleh Sinegubov, reported.

-Ukrainian officials' claims could not be independently verified, but Western officials also painted a somber picture for Russia.
+The Ukrainian claims could not be independently verified, but Western officials also painted a somber picture for Russia.

 Britain’s Defense Ministry said in its daily intelligence update Sunday that the Russian army had lost up to one-third of the combat strength it committed to Ukraine in late February and was failing to gain any substantial territory.